-Guidelines and Checklist adopted by the Market Regulation and Consumer Affairs (D) Committee on Aug.
-15, 2023 Guidelines and Checklist adopted by the Market Regulation Certification (D) Working Group on June 6, 2023
+Guidelines and Checklist adopted by the Market Regulation Certification (D) Working Group on June 6, 2023

 11b.
-Does the MAC, or appropriate designee provide the appropriate interdepartmental staff with market concerns such as, but not limited to, financial data, consumer complaints, policy termination activity, producer misconduct or use of noncompliant forms or rates, related to the following functional areas: Consumer Services Enforcement Legal Forms and Filing Financial Market Analysis Market Conduct 11c.
+Does the MAC, or appropriate designee provide the appropriate interdepartmental staff with market concerns such as, but not limited to, financial data, consumer complaints, policy termination activity, producer misconduct or use of noncompliant forms or rates, related to the following functional areas:

+i.
+Consumer Services · -

+ii.
+Enforcement

+iii.
+Legal

+iv.
+Forms and Filing

+v.
+Financial

+vi.
+Market Analysis

+vii.
+Market Conduct -

+11c.
 On a quarterly basis, does the MAC, or appropriate designee, solicit information from the above functional areas regarding adverse patterns on, but not limited to, financial data, consumer complaints, policy termination activity, producer misconduct, or use of noncompliant forms or rates?

-Complete the following if this is an Interim Annual Review: Have there been any significant changes to the procedures since last year's review?
+Complete the following if this is an Interim Annual Review:

+Have there been any significant changes to the procedures since last year's review?
 If "Yes," please provide an explanation.